Learn

 Quick summary

 Can Fillers Be Dissolved Safely?
-Filler Reversal and Complication Management – consultation based treatment at Core Aesthetics, Oakleigh, Melbourne.
+Filler Reversal and Complication Management, consultation based treatment at Core Aesthetics, Oakleigh, Melbourne.
 Individually assessed.
+Results vary between individuals.
+All treatments are consultation based and individually assessed by a qualified, AHPRA-registered practitioner.

 Understanding Filler Reversal: The Basics